telefonicaid/fiware-orion/doc/manuals/orion-api.md

 _**Response code**_

 * Successful operation uses 200 OK
-* Errors use a non-2xx code and error payload (see next subsection):
+* Errors use a non-2xx code and error payload:
-  * 404 Not Found for not found entity
+  * 404 Not Found for not found entity (see next subsection)
+  * Check addicional cases in [Error Responses](#error-responses) general documentation

 _**Response headers**_